Cohomological invariants of hyperelliptic curves of even genus: Chow rings with coefficients

+Just as ordinary Chow groups, Chow groups with coefficients have a flat pullback, a proper pushforward, a pullback for maps to smooth schemes, they satisfy a projection formula and have a localization long exact sequence.

-Chow groups with coefficient were defined in Markus Rost's paper \cite{Rost}.
-The paper notably lacks the definition of a theory of Chern classes ``with coefficients".
-This has been done when $M$ is equal to Milnor's $K$-theory in chapter $9$ of Elman, Karpenko and Merkujev's book \cite{Quad}.
-We will extend their idea to all cycle modules and to algebraic spaces.
-Our approach is slightly more cycle-based than the approach in \cite{Quad}.
+Rost's paper notably lacks the definition of a theory of Chern classes ``with coefficients".
+This has been done when $M$ is equal to Milnor's $K$-theory in chapter $9$ of Elman, Karpenko and Merkurjev's book \cite{ElmanKarpenkoMerkurjev}.
+We will extend their idea to all cycle modules.
+Our approach is slightly more cycle-based than the approach in \cite{ElmanKarpenkoMerkurjev}.